 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1One of a set of unrelated units of measurement, which are arbitrarily defined and from which other units are derived.
-For example, in the SI system the fundamental units are the meter, kilogram, and second.
+1Each of a set of unrelated units of measurement, which are arbitrarily defined and from which other units are derived.
+For example, in the SI system the fundamental units are the metre, kilogram, and second.

 - ‘Those men also divided the complete circle into 360 degrees by taking the angle of the triangle as their fundamental unit and dividing this into 60 sub-units.’

 - ‘Still, most discussion of biodiversity in community and ecosystem ecology focuses on species rather than individual traits as the fundamental units of study.’

 - ‘It is for this reason that the fundamental unit of temperature was later called the Kelvin - the name Thomson adopted after being made a Lord in 1892.’